jhermann/rituals/README.md

 Look at the [invoke_tasks](https://github.com/jhermann/rituals/blob/master/src/rituals/invoke_tasks.py) source if you want to know what these tasks do exactly.

 :bulb: | The easiest way to get a working project using `rituals` is the [py-generic-project](https://github.com/Springerle/py-generic-project) cookiecutter archetype.
-That way you have a working project skeleton within minutes that is fully equipped with all aspects of building, testing, quality checks, continuous integration, documentation, and releasing covered.
+That way you have a working project skeleton within minutes that is fully equipped, with all aspects of building, testing, quality checks, continuous integration, documentation, and releasing covered.
 ---- | :----